 - Campus Drive is closed to vehicle traffic to allow people to spread out when walking.

-- Building entrances and hallways will be marked for one-way traffic.
+- Building entrances and hallways are marked for one-way traffic.

-- Seating in every classroom and common area will be arranged or marked for physical distancing.
+- Seating in every classroom and common area has been arranged or marked for physical distancing.

-- Dining establishments will offer limited seating, pre-plated food, pre-packaged to-go items, and Grubhub pre-ordering capabilities.
+- Dining establishments are offering limited seating, pre-plated food, pre-packaged to-go items, and Grubhub pre-ordering capabilities.

-- Digital thermometers, smell tests, and a new online daily symptom monitoring tool will be available to students, faculty, and staff.
+- Digital thermometers, smell tests, and a new online daily symptom monitoring tool are available to students, faculty, and staff.

 - On-campus COVID testing is available for students who experience symptoms or have been exposed to someone who tests positive for COVID-19.